craigbuckler/oldclink/src/pages/book-holiday-home/terms.md

 The apartments are supplied with all linen and towels appropriate for the number of occupants.
 The hirer shall ensure a good level of cleanliness is maintained.

 ## Parking
 Free parking spaces are sited across the road from The Old Clink.
-These cannot be reserved and there is no guarantee of availability.
+Spaces cannot be reserved and there is no guarantee of availability.
 A car park is a few minutes walk from the premises.

 ## Utilities
 All gas, electricity, water and central heating is included in the price.

 ## Wi-fi
-Wifi is included but no guarantee can be given for speed or availability.
+Wifi is included in the price but no guarantee can be given for speed or availability.
 A reasonable-use policy may be enforced.

-## No smoking
+## Smoking
 Smoking is not permitted in either apartment.

 > Beautiful spot.
 A place of healing.
 Will return for my next escape.